 3. Understand What Matters To the Prospect and Prepare a Pitch

 The next step is to prepare a fail-proof pitch.
 For this, you will first need to have a thorough understanding of the prospect’s requirements and pain points.
 This will again involve some research to find out what matters to the prospect.
-Then, decide how you can position your product/ service as an ideal solution for their problems or pain points.
+Then, decide how you can position your product/ service as an value-adding solution for their problems or pain points.

 4. Engage With Prospects to Make an Impact